Services Icon

 Before prescribing Suboxone, a thorough medical evaluation is necessary to determine the appropriate dosage and treatment plan.
 This evaluation includes assessing the patient’s health history, current opioid use, and any co-occurring mental health disorders and mental health services.
 Individuals who have previously failed other treatments for opioid dependence may find Suboxone an effective option.

 Suboxone is also suitable for patients transitioning from more potent opioids to a safer treatment regimen.
 However, age restrictions and pregnancy considerations must be taken into account.
-Suboxone can be used during pregnancy, but it requires careful monitoring to manage potential risks to both the mother and the baby.
+Suboxone and pregnancy require careful management to balance the benefits of stabilization against the risks of neonatal abstinence syndrome.

 How is Suboxone taken?